gushtichudi/confi3/README.md

 ### Known bugs:
 - No wallpaper by default, user has to press key binding to set it.
 - Polybar looks broken upon first login.
-- ~`./wal.sh` cannot set the color scheme from `$mod+Shift+M` invokation.
-This likely has something to do with it having to invoke it through bash instead of the shebang. (idk)~ It can.

 ### TODO:
 - Make the configuration remember your wallpaper